 And even though no one has landed on the Moon more than once, three different astronauts have actually traveled to the Moon more than once.
 Jim Lovell orbited the Moon on Apollo 8 and flew around the Moon on the aborted Apollo 13 mission.
-John Young and Gene Cernan were both on Apollo 10 which orbited the Moon, and then later Young walked on the moon on Apollo 16, and Cernan landed on the Moon with Apollo 17.
+John Young and Gene Cernan were both on Apollo 10 which orbited the Moon, and then later Young walked on the moon on Apollo 16, and Cernan walked on the Moon during Apollo 17.
+Apollo mission.

 For more information on the Apollo program see: